Transfer Learning in Infinite Width Feature Learning Networks: Introduction

-\paragraph{Training Dynamics in Wide Networks} Recent years have seen significant research on the learning dynamics of wide, randomly initialized neural networks.
-In standard / neural tangent parameterization, wide neural networks are described by kernel methods \cite{jacot2020neuraltangentkernelconvergence, arora2019convergenceanalysisgradientdescent, Lee_2020}.
-In this same parameterization, corrections to this limit at large but finite width reveal weak (perturbative) feature learning corrections to this limit, linearizing the dynamics of hidden representations around their static infinite width value \cite{roberts2022principles}.
+\paragraph{Theory of Transfer Learning in Linear Models.} Several works have studied how properties of a representation support generalization from few examples on a downstream task \citep{bordelon2020spectrum,canatar2021out, sorscher2022neural, dhifallah2021phase, gerace2022probing}.
+A general result is that the geometry of the neural representation (kernel-task alignment) controls the ability to learn a new supervised task from limited data \citep{canatar2021spectral}.
+However, these theories at infinite width would predict a fixed representation at initialization, not allowing for features to adapt during learning, for either the source or the downstream tasks. \paragraph{Training Dynamics in Wide Networks.} Recent years have seen significant research on the learning dynamics of wide, randomly initialized neural networks.
+In standard / neural tangent parameterization, wide neural networks are described by kernel methods \citep{jacot2020neuraltangentkernelconvergence, arora2019convergenceanalysisgradientdescent, Lee_2020}.
+In this same parameterization, corrections to this limit at large but finite width reveal weak (perturbative) feature learning corrections to this limit, linearizing the dynamics of hidden representations around their static infinite width value \citep{roberts2022principles,zavatone2021asymptotics}.
 Alternatively, other works have explored parameterizations that allow infinite width networks to learn features, known as mean-field or $\mu$P scaling, resulting in fundamentally nonlinear predictor dynamics.
-These works developed tools to study the representation learning dynamics during gradient descent training in infinite width neural networks, which require adoption of the mean-field/$\mu$P scaling of network width \cite{song2018mean, chizat2018global, yang2021tensor, bordelon2023self, bordelon2024infinitelimitsmultiheadtransformer, bordelon2022selfconsistentdynamicalfieldtheory}.
-In this infinite limit, the dynamics for kernels cannot be linearized around the lazy learning solution (which we refer to as non-perturbative).
+These works developed tools to study the representation learning dynamics during gradient descent training in infinite width neural networks, which require adoption of the mean-field/$\mu$P scaling of network width \citep{song2018mean_correct, chizat2018global, yang2021tensor, bordelon2023self, bordelon2024infinitelimitsmultiheadtransformer, bordelon2022selfconsistentdynamicalfieldtheory}.
+In this infinite limit, the dynamics for kernels cannot be linearized around the lazy learning solution. \paragraph{Learning in Wide Bayesian Networks.} In contrast to gradient descent training, some works have pursued theory of networks sampled from a Bayesian posterior~\citep{welling_2011}.
+In the infinite width $N \to \infty$ limit with neural tangent kernel (NTK) parameterization and dataset size $P$ held constant, networks converge to neural network Gaussian process (NNGP) models, which lacks representation learning \citep{lee2018deepneuralnetworksgaussian}.
+Beyond this kernel limit, extensions of deep Bayesian MLPs in NTK parameterization under the proportional limit $P,N \to \infty$ with $P/N = \alpha$ reveal scale–renormalized kernels after training~\citep{Li_2021,Pacelli_2023,Baglioni2024}, with extensions to convolutional architectures~\citep{Aiudi2023LocalKR,bassetti2024featurelearningfinitewidthbayesian}.
+Large-deviation analyses in NTK parameterization further show kernel adaptation in finite-width/proportional limits~\citep{fischer2024critical,rubin2024grokking,seroussi2023separation,andreis2025ldpcovarianceprocessfully}.
+An alternative strategy is to \textit{adopt a mean-field/$\mu$P-like} parameterization where even the $N \to \infty$ limit at fixed $P$ give rise to significant changes in the kernels and predictor statistics compared to NNGP regression~\citep{aitchison2020biggerbetterfiniteinfinite, lauditi2025adaptive}.
+Proportional limits in deep Bayesian networks have also been analyzed under the mean field scaling~\citep{rubin2024a, vanmeegen2024codingschemesneuralnetworks}.